-PPLD reserves the right to prohibit any material, especially those that produce noxious odors, excessive flames and/or smoke, or any byproduct deemed hazardous to people or the machines as determined by the staff on duty.
+PPLD reserves the right to prohibit any materials, especially those that produce noxious odors, excessive flames and/or smoke, or any byproduct deemed hazardous to people or machines as determined by the staff on duty.

 These materials are prohibited under all circumstances.

 Food - Even though the laser cutters are cleaned, they are not sanitized.
-Therefore anything put into the cutter can become contaminated by debris such as wood, glass, and plastics.
+Therefore anything put into the cutter can become contaminated by debris such as wood, glass, and plastic.

 Fiberglass and Polycarbonates - These create large amounts of noxious fumes and produce low quality results.